Best Practices to Protect Yourself Against Phishing Scams

 - Reputed companies will hardly ever request personal and sensitive information like login IDs, Passwords or account numbers through email.
 If at all you receive such an email, it is best to contact them directly on call and provide the required information in a safer way.

-- Keep your antivirus programs, browsers and other software updated to access latest security patches and to minimize vulnerabilities.
+- Keep your antivirus programs, browsers and other software updated to access latest security patches and to minimize vulnerabilities and cyber threats.

 - It best to retype the address in the browser bar rather than clicking the links in an email or copy and pasting the link in the browser bar.
 This way, even a subtle difference in the scammer website as opposed to the actual company website will come to your notice.